sureshjangid/sureshjangid/README.md

 - 📫 How to reach me **sureshjangir902@gmail.com**

-- 📄 Know about my experiences <br>
+- 📄 **Know about my experiences:**
+  - **Front-End Development:**
-   [- **Front-End Development**: Proficient in building dynamic and interactive user interfaces using React.js.
-Skilled in crafting pixel-perfect designs and optimizing performance for exceptional user experiences.
+    - Proficient in building dynamic and interactive user interfaces using React.js.
+    - Skilled in crafting pixel-perfect designs and optimizing performance for exceptional user experiences.

+  - **Back-End Development:**
-   - **Back-End Development**: Experienced in developing server-side logic using Node.js, Express, and other related technologies.
-Familiar with creating APIs, handling authentication, and working with databases.
+    - Experienced in developing server-side logic using Node.js, Express, and other related technologies.
+    - Familiar with creating APIs, handling authentication, and working with databases.

+  - **Full-Stack Proficiency:**
-    - **Full-Stack Proficiency**: Capable of seamlessly integrating front-end and back-end components to create comprehensive and feature-rich web Software.]
+    - Capable of seamlessly integrating front-end and back-end components to create comprehensive and feature-rich web software.

 <h3 align="left">Connect with me:</h3>
 <p align="left">